You get married. You’re madly in love. You just know it will last forever.

 And then those cracks started spreading.

 How did this happen?
 I asked myself a thousand times.
-How had I found myself in such a place?
+How had I found myself in such a situation?

-How did I go from looking forward to his walking in the door, to feeling something akin to fear as soon as I heard the creaking of that garage door going up?
+How did I go from looking forward to his walking through the door, to feeling something akin to fear as soon as I hear the creaking of that garage door going up?